-For the areas in the transitional surface, which are located beyond the length of the runway strip, the elevation of the runway end for determining the permissible height.
+For transitional surface, the elevation of the point on the outer edge/ of the runway strip, which is the nearest to the proposed building/structure shall be the datum.
+For the areas in the transitional surface, which are located beyond the length of the runway strip, the elevation of the runway end nearest to which the new construction is proposed shall be the datum for determining the permissible height.

-2 SHIELDING BENEFIT FROM THE EXISTING STRUCTURES 2.1 The following criteria shall be applied to determine whether a structure is shielded by an already existing obstruction or whether the benefit of shielding from an already existing obstruction should be given to a newly proposed structure.
-2.1.1 The principle of shielding will not be applied in the transition surface area.
-2.1.2 The principle of shielding will not be applied in the approach areas within 3000 metres of the inner edge of these areas.
-2.1.3 The principle of shielding will not be applied in the IHS upto radius of 2500 metres from the Runway end/ARP as the case may be 2.1.4 The principle of shielding will be applied in the inner, conical and outer horizontal surfaces.
-In the approach areas, the principle of shielding will be applied beyond 3000 metres from the inner edge in a negative slope of 10% from the top of authorized existing buildings/structures causing obstructions when projected towards the runway and on a horizontal plane when projected away from the runway.
-2.1.5.
-Tall and skeletal obstructions such as isolated towers, chimney, masts, electric pylons, telephone and power lines and poles will not provide any shielding.
-2.1.6 The benefit of shielding will not be given w r to the building which has been constructed without obtaining NOC for height clearance and /or in violation of the NOC issued by AAI.
-2.1.7 Clearance of the object after aeronautical study by the appropriate authority will not provide automatic shielding effect to other objects, as the aeronautical study will be specific to the object covered in particular aeronautical study.
-N The benefit of shielding will be decided by AAI Headquarters.
-3. Restrictions/prohibition of new constructions, the height of which does not constitute obstruction but which is nevertheless considered hazardous to the safety of aircraft operations.
-3.1 New construction/installation which will adversely affect the performance of radio/radar/navigational aids or which will adversely affect the published instruments approach to land procedures or which will necessitate a probable change in the published procedures, shall be restricted/prohibited as deemed fit.
-3.2 Installation of New overhead HT/LT lines or telephone/telegraph lines shall not be permitted in the approach areas within 3000 metres of the inner edge, of these areas.
-3.3 Construction of butcheries, tanneries and Refuse dumps shall not be permitted within a radius of 10kms from the Runway ends/ARP.
+2. SHIELDING BENEFIT FROM THE EXISTING STRUCTURES

+- 2.1 The following criteria shall be applied to determine whether a structure is shielded by an already existing obstruction or whether the benefit of shielding from an already existing obstruction should be given to a newly proposed structure. - 2.1.1 The principle of shielding will not be applied in the transition surface area. - 2.1.2 The principle of shielding will not be applied in the approach areas within 3000 mtrs of the inner edge of these areas. - 2.1.3 The principle of shielding will not be applied in the IHS up to radius of 2500 mtrs from the runway end/ARP as the case may be. - 2.1.4 The principle of shielding will be applied in the inner, conical and outer horizontal surfaces.
+In the approach areas, the principle of shielding will be applied beyond 3000 mtrs from the inner edge in a negative slope of 10% from the top of the authorized existing buildings/structures causing obstructions when projected towards the runway and on a horizontal plane when projected away from the runway.

+- 2.1.5 Tall and skeletal obstructions such as isolated towers, chimney, masts, electric pylons, telephone and power lines and poles will not provide any shielding. - 2.1.6 The benefit of shielding will not be given w.r. to the building which has been constructed without obtaining NOC for height clearance and/or in violation of the NOC issued by AAI. - 2.1.7 Clearance of the object after aeronautical study by the appropriate authority will not provide automatic shielding effect to other objects as the aeronautical study will be specific to the object covered in particular aeronautical study.

+NOTE: The benefit of shielding will be decided by AAI Headquarters.

+- 3. Restrictions/prohibition of new constructions, the height of which does not constitute obstruction but which is nevertheless considered hazardous to the safety of aircraft operations. - 3.1 New construction/installation which will adversely affect the performance of Radio/Radar/Navigational Aids or which will adversely affect the published instruments approach to land procedures or which will necessitate a probable change in the published procedures, shall be restricted/prohibited as deemed fit. - 3.2 Installation of New overhead HT/LT lines or telephone/telegraph lines shall not be permitted in the approach areas within 3000 mtrs of the inner edge of these areas. - 3.3 Construction of butcheries, tanneries and Refuse dumps shall not be permitted within a radius of 10 kms from the Runway ends/ARP.

 NOTE: Incinerators could be permitted clear of approach areas.